-Start from awesome calendar and habit tracker stamps – these are the things you have to use all the time and it definitely saves a lot of effort to just stamp it.
+Start with awesome calendar and habit tracker stamps – these are the things you have to use all the time, and it definitely saves a lot of effort to just stamp it.

-I also like letter stamps for your daily headers, make them look more cohesive and so much easier to create weekly setups, like these ones from Archer and Olive.
+I also like letter stamps for your daily headers; make them look more cohesive and so much easier to create weekly setups, like these ones from Archer and Olive.

 If you want to learn more about stamps and how they can help you rock your BuJo pages check my post How To Use Stamps In Your Bullet Journal.

-Washi tapes are available in all colors, size, and themes imaginable.
+Washi tapes are available in all colors, sizes, and themes imaginable.
 They’re pretty cheap and can really help you brighten up your pages!

 There’re so many ways to use your washi tapes.
 You can cut them into shapes, use to highlight something on the page, or color-code your whole journal with them.
 The limit is your imagination!
 You can start with these 13 Bullet Journal Washi Tape Ideas.

-I must warn you though – washi tapes are addictive!
-Once you buy one or two you’re so likely to find yourself with too much washi is just a few months.
+I must warn you, though – washi tapes are addictive!
+Once you buy one or two, you’re so likely to find yourself with too much washi in just a few months.

 You can also get tons of beautiful and unique washi tapes on Etsy, like some of the amazing ones below.